jadok/vemsy/README.md

 ## How to use it ?

 This package is not ready yet to be publish.
 It should be publish soon.
-Meanwhile it is possible to use it through the [development environment](https://github.com/jadok/vemsy/tree/master/cli/.setup-folder/app/contents/DevEnv.md).
+Meanwhile it is possible to use it through the [development environment](./cli/.setup-folder/app/contents/DevEnv.md).

 The project provide a library extending `express`, rendering **markdown** throught `twig` view template.

 The project provide as well a boilerplate through [generate-folders](https://www.npmjs.com/package/generate-folders) to deploy and install the setup folders.

 The website is served by default on the port [9999](http://localhost:9999)

+## Features

+The list of all the features currently available:

+- Render markdown files
+- Compile style files (sass / scss) and render it in the public folder